-At the ACC level, ICF offers three Credential applications paths – ACTP, ACSTH and Portfolio.
+At the ACC level, ICF offers three Credential applications paths – Level 1 / Level 2 / ACTP, ACSTH and Portfolio.
 The path used to apply is determined by the type of coach-specific education received.
 All three paths have the same five requirements (education, experience, mentor coaching, performance evaluation and exam) and result in the same ACC Credential.
 Explore each application requirement for the ACC credential below.

 At the ACC level, 60 hours of coach-specific education are required.
 This education may be earned through one or more ICF–accredited or non-accredited programs.
 Your Credential application path is determined by the type of education you received.

-Accredited Coach Training Programs (ACTP) have built into their program the education hours, mentor coaching and performance evaluation required to earn an ICF Credential.
-If you have completed this type of education program, you will submit your ACTP certificate and coaching experience hours in your credential application.
-Once the application review process is complete, you will then take the CKA Exam.
+Level 1, Level 2 and Accredited Coach Training Programs (ACTP) have built into their program the education hours, mentor coaching and performance evaluation required to earn an ICF ACC Credential.
+If you have completed any of these education program types, you will submit your program certificate and coaching experience hours in your credential application.
+Once the application review process is complete, you will then take the ICF Credentialing Exam.

-For those who fully complete and graduate from an ACTP program, the ACTP application path should be used.
-View Sample ACTP Application.
+For those who have fully completed and graduated from a Level 1, Level 2 or ACTP program, the Level 1 / Level 2 / ACTP application path should be used.
+View Sample Application.

 Estimated Time for Review: 4 weeks

-Accredited Coach Specific Training Hours (ACSTH) programs (or taking a portion of an ACTP program) focus on providing coaching education.
+Accredited Coach Specific Training Hours (ACSTH) programs (or taking a portion of an ACTP or Level or Level 2 program) focus on providing coaching education.
 The other aspects – mentor coaching and a recorded coaching session for the performance evaluation – need to be verified separately and included in the credential application, along with the program certificate(s) and coaching experience hours.
-Once the application review process is complete, you will then take the CKA Exam.
+Once the application review process is complete, you will then take the ICF Credentialing Exam.

 ACSTH Path Application Price